JavierGarciaUCLM/JavierGarciaUCLM.github.io/src/content/blog/en/SyntheticEmpathyGenerativeAI.md

 <figcaption>— Paul Bloom.
 (2016). <em>Against Empathy</em></figcaption>

 <p style="text-align: justify;">
-This phenomenon is commonly called synthetic empathy — a way of simulating without feeling.
+This phenomenon is commonly called synthetic empathy, a way of simulating without feeling.
 The AI detects emotional signals in what we write (or say), infers a probable state, and generates a response coherent with that context.
-There is no inner experience, but there is a real effect: the person may feel understood, calm, or accompanied.
+There is no inner experience, but there is a real effect, the person may feel understood, calm, or accompanied.
 </p>